natanweinberger/natanweinberger.github.io/_posts/2018-11-24-assuming-aws-roles.md

 ---
 layout: post
-title: Intro to AWS and assuming AWS roles
+title: Intro to AWS and Assuming AWS Roles
 subtitle: ...
 ---

-This article outlines the steps to assuming an AWS role from start-to-finish, covering all the background info about AWS you need to know.
+This article outlines the steps to assuming an AWS role from start-to-finish, covering all the relevant background info about AWS as well.

 The first step of the process is to sign up for an AWS developer account.
 You'll enter the usual sign up information, as well as billing information, but you won't be charged for anything that follows.